| | | | |

 Dredge the chicken by coating each chicken piece lightly in the seasoned flour, then dip it into the whisked egg to coat both sides and lastly dip it back into the flour to coat it evenly, before placing it into the hot oil in the skillet to cook for 3-4 minutes on each side until lightly golden brown; repeat with the remaining chicken, cooking in batches if needed.

-Remove from the skillet and place the chicken in an even layer in a large baking dish.
+Remove the chicken from the skillet and place it in an even layer in the prepared large baking dish.

-Cover each chunk of chicken with a green chile half.
+Cover each chunk of chicken with half of the green chile.

 Green Chile Chicken